maxtybar/create-agent-and-kb/README.md

-# Authors:

-Mark Roy @roymark
-Max Tybar @maxtybar
-Paul Min @paulmin

-**Side note: If you want to use AWS CDK BedrockAgent construct to deploy agents and knowledge bases, feel free to check out [npm package](https://www.npmjs.com/package/bedrock-agents-cdk?activeTab=readme) repository.**
+**Side note: If you want to use AWS CDK BedrockAgent construct to deploy agents and knowledge bases, feel free to check out my [npm package](https://www.npmjs.com/package/bedrock-agents-cdk?activeTab=readme) repository.**

 # Options to deploy
 1. Using AWS CDK.
 Click [here](./cdk-deployment) if you want to go this route.